SaxionSmartCities/netmobiel-platform/README.md

 * The Transport Operators: The parties with the wheels, including public transport.
 Rideshare is the carpool service developed in Netmobiel.
 * The security: Security must be enforced in each service to prevent unauthorized access.

-Netmobiel targets the people living in a rural area.
-The emphasis has been on sharing rides, as a single leg and also in combination with public transport in a multi-legged trip.
-The first or last leg is then by car.
+Netmobiel targets people living in a rural area.
+The emphasis has been on sharing rides as a single legged trip and also in combination with public transport in a multi-legged trip.
+Only the first or last leg is then by car as a shared ride.
 Netmobiel has its own rideshare (carpool) service.
-As a consequence of the emphasis on car pooling, Netmobiel has combined the user interface of traveller (passenger) and car driver in a single front-end application for all users of Netmobiel.
+As a consequence of the emphasis on car pooling, Netmobiel has combined the user interfaces for the traveller (passenger) and the car driver in a single front-end application for all users of Netmobiel.
 It is even possible for a Netmobiel user to combine both roles, although time-wise not overlapping of course.

-Refer to the [design page](doc/design.md) for a global description of the Netmobiel backend.
-Each individual service is explained in more detail by the documentation in the service itself.
-References to the documentation are provided.
+Refer to the [design page](doc/design.md) for a global description of the Netmobiel system.

 ## Configuration
-Each service has its own database.
-Refer to the documentation of each service for the details of each setup.
+Each block has its own specific configuration.
+Refer to the [configuration](doc/configuration.md) documentation for more details.

-### Compiles and builds the EAR
+### Compile and build the EAR
 ```
 mvn install
 ```